nextflow-io/nextflow/docs/sharing.md

 ## Git configuration

 You can configure your credentials for various Git providers in the Git configuration file, located at `$HOME/.nextflow/scm`.
-Refer to the {ref}`git-page` page for more information.
+See {ref}`git-page` for more information.

 ## Using a local repository